2010, 2012, 2014 ITA Southern Region Assistant Coach of the Year

-Jason Ontog, who completed his fifth year with the Rebel program in 2012-13, is one of the top young coaches in the nation.
+Jason Ontog, who completed his eighth year with the Rebel program in 2016, is one of the top assistant coaches in the nation.

-In five seasons with the Rebels, Ontog has helped elevate the program in the SEC and on a national level.
-A two-time ITA Southern Region Assistant Coach of the Year, Ontog was promoted to associate head coach in July of 2013.
+In eight seasons with the Rebels, Ontog has helped elevate the program in the SEC and on a national level.
+A three-time ITA Southern Region Assistant Coach of the Year, Ontog was promoted to associate head coach in July of 2013.

 In 2012, the Rebels earned their fourth straight NCAA appearance and a final national ranking of No. 18.
 It marked the third time in the last four years for the Rebels to end the year ranked in the Top 25.
 The Rebels (18-9) hosted the NCAA first and second rounds for the first time since 1999 and finished among the top four in the overall SEC standings for the second time in three years.
 The 18 wins are the most since the 1999 team posted 21.
 The Rebels also advanced to the National Team Indoor Final 16 for the first time since 2000.
 Kristi Boxx and Abby Guthrie earned All-America honors and were joined on the All-SEC team by Caroline Rohde-Moe and freshman Erin Stephens.
 Julia Jones made the All-Freshman team along with Stephens.